sztoor/HarmonicIOSetup/README.md

 # HarmonicIOSetup
-Ansible playbooks for installing and starting Harmonic IO on a virtual environment
+Ansible playbooks for installing and starting Harmonic IO on a virtual environment.

+# Installation and setup

+Run the install_ansible script to install ansible then edit the Hosts file with the IPs to your workers and add more workers if necessary.

+Ports for the master and workers can be edited inside the deployment_HIO.yml script